-Tunnelvision and Busted Plug – Columbia, South Carolina
+Tunnelvision, Busted Plug and Neverbust Chain – Columbia, South Carolina

 Artist Blue Sky (born Warren Edward Johnson) is known in South Carolina primarily for his trompe l’oeil murals and larger-than-life sculptures.
 Many are located in the capital city, but others can be found as far away as Union, Florence, and Darlington (see Old Darlington Public Square).
 The Columbia native is an alumnus of Dreher High School and earned both undergraduate and graduate degrees from the University of South Carolina.
 His work has appeared nationally – including in the Smithsonian – and among his many awards is South Carolina’s highest civilian honor, the Order of the Palmetto, which he received in 2000.

 Tunnelvision, probably Blue Sky’s most well-known work, is adjacent to his giant hydrant sculpture and painted on the wall of the AgFirst Farm Credit Bank at Marion and Taylor Streets, a building soon to be converted into apartments.
 However, the public art will remain intact on the building when the building becomes living space.
 Unveiled in 1975, the mural gives the illusion of a tunnel heading into a sunset landscape.

 Blue Sky says that the vision for this piece came to him in a dream, hence the mural’s title.The 50-x-75-foot painting took Blue Sky a year to complete, for which he was paid $3,000 by the Arts Commission.